kalairaja/myRetail-product-dtls/README.md

 ## Design, Development, Build, Deploy and Test Approach
 To the given problem, Spring Boot architecture would be the preferred design for A fast, lightweight and more productive micro-services framework.
 The following technologies has been considered for the approach.
 ### Technologies
-- Java8, Gradle, Spring Boot 2.1.4, Embedded Mongo DB, EhCache, Hystrix Circuit Breaker, Hystrix Dashboard, Swagger2, Rx Java.
+- Java8 or 11, Gradle, Spring Boot 2.1.4, Embedded Mongo DB, EhCache, Hystrix Circuit Breaker, Hystrix Dashboard, Swagger2, Rx Java.
 ### Architecture Style
 ![Arch](src/main/resources/images/Arch_Style.PNG)
 ### Sequence Diagram